poissonconsulting/extras/README.md

 <!-- badges: end -->

-`extras` provides basic functions for Bayesian analyses; functions to summarise MCMC samples; and R translations of a handful of common functions from modeling languages such as BUGS/JAGS and C++ (STAN and TMB).
+`extras` provides helper functions for Bayesian analyses.
+In particular in provides functions to summarise MCMC samples and R translations of `BUGS` (and `JAGS`) functions.

 ## Installation